HubRise/website/content/apps/drive-eat/en/overview.md

 Drive Eat provides an EPOS system and ordering digitalisation tools for restaurants, snack bars and bakeries.
 Its offering includes Drive Eat Caisse, a software application available on Android and iOS, designed to simplify business management, improve operational efficiency, reduce waiting times and enhance the customer experience.

 ### Services and Solutions Offered

-- **EPOS and Kitchen Display Systems**: tools for managing orders and payments.
+- The EPOS system and Kitchen Display System allow you to manage orders and payments.
-- **Ordering kiosks**: let customers place their orders autonomously.
+- Ordering kiosks let customers place their orders autonomously.
-- **Tabletop tablets**: enable customers to order directly from their table.
+- Tabletop tablets give customers the ability to order directly from their table.
-- **Mobile app**: allows customers to order remotely and helps strengthen loyalty.
+- Mobile apps let customers order remotely and help strengthen loyalty.
-- **Click & Collect**: offer customers the convenience to order online and collect their orders at the restaurant.
+- Click & Collect allows customers to order online and collect their order at the restaurant.
-- **Cash payment machine**: secures cash transactions and reduces human error.
+- The Cash payment machine secures cash transactions and reduces human error.

 Drive Eat complies with the 2018 French Anti-Fraud Act.